wp-plugins/auto-featured-image-from-title/readme.txt

 = When does the plugin create an image for my new blog post? =

 When you click "Save Draft" or "Update" or "Publish."

+= What do I do if I change the title of the post and want the featured image to have the next text? =

+Click "Remove featured image."
+Then when you click "Save Draft" or "Update" or "Publish" it will generate the new image.

+= What if I don't want to change the post title, but I want to generate a new image with a different background, colors, or font? =

+Go to your media library, and delete the generated image that you no longer want to use.
+Change the settings you would like to change on the Settings > Auto Featured Image page.
+Then click "Save Draft" or "Update" or "Publish" on the post, it will generate a new image based on your settings.

 == Screenshots ==